-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been diagnosed with Cranial Arteritis, Temporal Arteritis or Giant Cell Arteritis.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with Cranial Arteritis, Temporal Arteritis, or Giant Cell Arteritis.

 Questions that will be directly addressed will include: